Byron Preiss: Later life and death

 Preiss was married to Sandi Mendelson, with whom he had daughters Karah and Blaire.

-On July 9, 2005, he died in a traffic accident at East Hampton, New York, on Long Island.
+On July 9, 2005, he died in a traffic accident at East Hampton, New York, on Long Island: Preiss, turning left at an intersection onto Montauk Highway, was involved in a collision with a Hampton Jitney bus traveling at or around 30 mph (48,3 km/h).
+The airbag did not work.
+Preiss died almost instantly.

 Both Byron Preiss Visual Publications and ibooks Inc. filed for Chapter 7 Bankruptcy on February 22, 2006, after his death.